-Have a little extra time this holiday season?
+Have a little extra time?
 Consider taking the opportunity to polish up your CV.
 In the competitive Sydney IT sector, your CV is a vital component to the search for a new job.
 As a specialist IT recruitment business, we come across a lot of good (and bad) CV examples and know what can make the difference between catching the hiring manager’s attention and getting lost in the sea of mediocre applications.

 What a lot of people don’t realise is that even the smallest of mistakes can undo all the work you’ve put into your application.
 Standing out amongst the competition can be challenging, but with some effort, you can ensure your CV ends up on top of the pile.
 To help you get yours up to scratch, here are our top tips on how to write a successful CV for IT roles.